Don King: Media appearances

 King acted in a small role as more or less himself in The Last Fight (1982) and in the comedy Head Office (1985).
 He also had another brief cameo as himself in the film The Devil's Advocate (1997).
 He also appeared in a season 4 episode of Knight Rider, titled "Redemption of a Champion".

 King made an appearance in the documentaries Beyond the Ropes (2008) and Klitschko (2011).

-King appeared in Moonlighting episode "Symphony in Knocked Flat" (Season 3, Episode 3) as himself.
+King appeared in Moonlighting episode "Symphony in Knocked Flat" (season 3, episode 3, 1986) as himself & also made a brief cameo to the music video Liberian Girl by Michael Jackson filmed in April 1989 at A&M Chaplin Stage at A&M Studios in Los Angeles.